-Landscape and Nursery students in the Department of Horticulture's 2-year program have one advisor for all their academic and professional needs.
-Marcus Duck assists students in creating an academic plan of required and elective courses that can be customized to meet the individual's educational and career goals.
+Students in the Department of Horticulture’s 2-year programs have one advisor for all their academic and professional needs.
+Marcus Duck assists students in creating an academic plan of required and elective courses that can be customized to meet the individual’s educational and career goals.
 The academic plan includes outlining how prior coursework and transfer credits meet program requirements.
 Marcus also serves as a mentor to help students find professional internships as well as identify career opportunities when they graduate from the program.
 His experience and contacts in the industry can be invaluable to students as they enter the job market.
-Landscape and Nursery students are highly encouraged to meet with Marcus periodically throughout each semester to be sure they are on track, and progressing smoothly through the program.
+Certificate program students are highly encouraged to meet with Marcus periodically throughout each semester to be sure they are on track, and progressing smoothly through the program.

 Undergraduate Advisor Susan Gruber assists students in creating an academic plan when they join the department.
 This outline of required courses shows the student how prior coursework meets degree requirements and also provides a starting point for creating a degree program customized to meet the individual’s educational goals.
 She will help match students to a Faculty advisor who shares the student’s area of interest in Horticulture.
 Susan also assists with transfer credit questions, degree audits and use of MSU computer resources for tracking degree progress (see below).
 Students should make an appointment for a degree audit before registering for their last year of classes.
 Contact Susan Gruber

 Current students can make advising appointments on the web at: https://www.egr.msu.edu/adcalendar